How much does it cost to publish a book realistically?

 You might unknowingly get sucked into signing up with a vanity publisher or, wasting cash on promo packages that have no impact on sales.

-On average, you can expect to pay $500—$5000 for a quality self-publishing course, ranging from beginner courses for first time authors, such as Self-Publishing School’s VIP course, to advanced courses in marketing.
+On average, you can expect to pay $500—$5000 for a quality self-publishing course, ranging from beginner courses for first time authors, such as Self-Publishing School programs, to advanced courses in book marketing.

 If a course isn’t an option for you, then you can invest $20—$100 for the best books on self-publishing.
 From publishing your first book to marketing to writing hacks, there are no lack of resources.